We Happy Few: Story

 After helping Arthur along his journey and having his hideout destroyed by Wastrels, he finds his former commander, General Byng.
 He informs him of the papier-mâché tanks Arthur had discovered.
 Byng reveals that he knew about the fake tanks but remained quiet to avoid a rebellion, which he doubts would have been successful.
 He also reveals that Ollie knew about the tanks as well, having served as Byng's orderly at the time.
 Unable to remember, Ollie leaves to confront Byng's daughter, Victoria.
 Ollie captures her and withholds her Joy, forcing her to remember that she had helped the Germans during the Very Bad Thing.
-Both aware of the city's true history; Ollie informs her that the city's food has run out and implores her to help him reveal these truths to save the people.
+Both aware of the city's true history, Ollie informs her that the city's food has run out and implores her to help him reveal these truths to save the people.
 Victoria agrees, but when Ollie releases her, she attacks him and escapes.

 After finding the town's executive committee too addled on Joy to pay any mind to the tanks or the famine, Ollie decides to confront Uncle Jack (Julian Casey), Wellington Wells' friendly celebrity propagandist.
-Ollie infiltrates his broadcasting studio above City Hall but finds Jack is missing.
+Ollie infiltrates his broadcasting studio above City Hall, but he finds the studio is abandoned and Jack is missing.
 He plays a tape of his final but unreleased broadcast, in which Jack suffers an emotional breakdown brought about by resurfacing memories of his daughter Margaret and despairs over the town's hopeless situation.
-Ollie finally realizes that his Margaret was actually Jack's daughter; Jack had tried to hide her from the Germans, but Ollie (who was their neighbor and hated Jack for being a collaborator) informed on them, and she was shot trying to flee.
-Overwhelmed with guilt, he eventually had Sally Boyle make him a potion a year ago to scramble his memories.
-Ollie broadcasts the unreleased tape to the city, awakening the population.
+Ollie finally realizes that Margaret was actually Jack's daughter; Jack had tried to hide her from the Germans, but Ollie (who was their neighbor and hated Jack for being a collaborator) informed on them, and she was shot trying to flee.
+Now willing to atone, Ollie broadcasts the unreleased tape to the city, awakening the population.
 He then bids farewell to Margaret and builds a hot air balloon that he rides out of Wellington Wells.

-Epilogue: After Sally and Ollie's chapters have been completed in the epilogue, the player can choose one of two endings: either Arthur departs Wellington Wells for the mainland and continues his search for Percy, or takes the memory-destroying drug Oblivion and rejoins the populace in their ignorance.
+Epilogue: After Sally and Ollie's chapters have been completed, the player can choose one of two endings: either Arthur departs Wellington Wells for the mainland and continues his search for Percy, or takes a memory-destroying pill and rejoins the populace in their ignorance.
 If Arthur continues to the mainland, he encounters an impoverished young child complaining about the rainy weather, indicating other towns in England did not follow the path Wellington Wells did.